-We continue to be available for members, clients and stakeholders during regular work hours from Monday to Friday.
-We will continue to have limited office hours but can be contacted for an appointment if you need to meet in person.
+We continue to be available for members, clients and stakeholders during regular work hours from Monday to Friday and can be contacted for an appointment if you need to meet in person.

 The Agri-Commodity Management Association was formed in 2010 as a result of more than two years of strategic planning between Pork Nova Scotia (PNS), the Nova Scotia Cattle Producers (NSCP), the Sheep Producers Association of Nova Scotia (SPANS), the Nova Scotia Federation of Agriculture (NSFA) and the Nova Scotia Department of Agriculture (NSDA).